-Lifestyle changes linked to better outcomes after peripheral interventionDecember 20th, 2012 in Cardiology /
+Lifestyle changes linked to better outcomes after peripheral interventionDecember 20, 2012 in Medicine & Health / Cardiology

 Patients who quit smoking and took an aspirin and statin before undergoing treatment for blocked leg arteries were less likely to suffer a complication six months later, according to new research led by the University of Michigan Cardiovascular Center.